Constitution of India: Odia translation

 The Constitution of India was first translated from English into Odia language and published on 1 April 1981, as ଭାରତର ସମ୍ବିଧାନ (romanised: "Bharatara Sambidhana") in Bhubaneswar, through the collective efforts of the Government of Odisha and the Union Government of India.

 Sanskrit translation

 The Constitution of India was first translated from English into Sanskrit language and published on 1 April 1985, as भारतस्य संविधानम् (romanised: "Bhartasya Samvidhanam") in New Delhi.

 Tamil translation

 The 4th edition of Constitution of India in Tamil language was published in 2021, as இந்திய அரசியலமைப்பு (romanised: "Intiya araciyalamaippu") in Chennai, through the collective efforts of the Government of Tamil Nadu and the Union Government of India.
 It contains up to the One hundred and fifth Amendment of the Constitution.

 Maithili translation

 In the year 2010, Maithili Sahitya Sansthan secretary Bhairava Lal Das published a Maithili version of the Indian Constitution by his own self.
 Similarly on 26 November 2024 during the occasion of the Constitution Day, the president of India officially launched the Maithili version of the Indian Constitution.

+Kashmiri translation

+In November 2025, the Constitution of India was translated into the Kashmiri language.
+The official translation was prepared by a team from the University of Kashmir under the Ministry of Law and Justice, Government of India, and carried out through the Central Institute of Indian Languages (CIIL), Mysore.

+The project began in September 2023 and was completed in March 2025.
+It was coordinated by Professor Aejaz Mohammad Sheikh, who served as the lead translator and linguist.
+The Kashmiri translation was formally released on Constitution Day (27 November 2025) by Droupadi Murmu in New Delhi, along with translations in other Indian languages, including Malayalam, Marathi, Nepali, Punjabi, Bodo, Telugu and Assamese.

+According to official sources, the Kashmiri version aims to improve access to constitutional texts for Kashmiri-speaking citizens and is available through the Legislative Department of the Government of India.